sia12-web/uniHood/README.md

   - Restart `npm run dev` after edits so the values refresh
   - Optional: enable the proximity "Go Live" feature for local testing
     - Add `NEXT_PUBLIC_ENABLE_GO_LIVE=true` to `frontend/.env.local` (or run `setx NEXT_PUBLIC_ENABLE_GO_LIVE "true"` in PowerShell and restart your terminal)
-    - Visit `/proximity` and click "Go live now"; in demo mode (logged out or demo campus) a fallback location is used, otherwise grant location permission
+    - Open the dashboard (`/`) and use the People nearby card’s **Go live now** control; in demo mode (logged out or demo campus) a fallback location is used, otherwise grant location permission
     - A successful heartbeat records a timestamp in `localStorage`; the homepage Proximity card shows "Live now" for ~90 seconds after a heartbeat (polls every ~15s)
 - Key routes
   - Home: http://localhost:3000/